numworks/epsilon/poincare/doc/simplification.md

 Some projections are too difficult to undo at beautification, and may be useless if it unlocks no further simplifications.

-To tackle this, we try apply the projection later, during advanced reduction.
+To tackle this, we try to apply the projection later, during advanced reduction.

 For example, `atan(x)` could be projected to `asin(x/√(1 + x^2))`, so that systematic reduction doesn't have to handle `atan` nodes.
 But `asin(x/√(1 + x^2))` can be too difficult to convert back to `atan(x)`, which is a much better form to beautify.
 So this "projection" is done during advanced reduction, in the method `Projection::Expand`.